holmesconan/vscode-wordcount-cjk/README.md

 1. Markdown file.
 2. Plain text file.

 For other files that are not supported, such as ReStructuredText, a command `Word Count` is offered.
+The command only calculate once.
+For keep tracking the word count, you can use the `Word Count Activate` command, and the `Word Count Deactivate` to stop tracking.

 A status bar item is added, and full statistics are added as a tooltip of the status bar item.